ianthetechie/digital-garden/content/elecom-deft-pro-first-impressions.md

 # Control positions

-I do not use extra buttons.
+I can only give a partial review here, since I do not use most of the extra buttons.
-I will not install your proprietary software.
+Partly because I can't be bothered to configure them (most apps won't support them easily), and partly because I don't like installing proprietary software with low level system access for marginal benefit.
+(This is a subtoot at Logitech Options, but Elecom is not much better.)
-So, I only use the left+right click and the forward/back buttons (which are a plug-and-play compatible standard that's recognized by my web browser and many dev tools like JetBrains IDEs).
+So, I only use the left+right click, and the forward/back buttons.
+The forward/back buttons are plug-and-play with my web browser and many dev tools like JetBrains IDEs.

 I think the HUGE positioning was a bit better for the forward/back buttons.
 The scroll and left click position are fine for my usage style.